signalfx/integrations/heroku/README.md

 Based on the information you want to collect, there are two ways to integrate with SignalFx.
 Review the appropriate option.

   * To collect and send default Heroku metrics, navigate to **Option 1: Collect default metrics with the Heroku SignalFx Collector**.
-  * To collect and send properties from heroku-metadata, as well as configure other smart agent monitors, navigate to **Option 2: Collect heroku-metadata metrics with the SignalFx Smart Agent Heroku Buildpack**.
+  * To collect and send properties from heroku-metadata, as well as configure other Smart Agent monitors, navigate to **Option 2: Collect heroku-metadata metrics with the SignalFx Smart Agent Heroku Buildpack**.

 ***

 ### Option 1: Collect default metrics with the Heroku SignalFx Collector